 - Place a shaker gently over the glass and shake 3 times.
 Then pour the mixture back into the glass

-- Garnish with a lime wheel if desired
+- Garnish with the remaining lime wedges

-Next-Level Variations & Pro Tips
+Next-Level Variations

 Once you’ve nailed the classic Caipirinha Recipe, try these twists: